ZiadAhmed10/Telecom-Customer-Chunk-Analysis/README.md

 - Categorical Data Encoding
 - Finding variables that impact churn Score
 ----------------------------------------------------------------------------
+### NOTE :
+Every screenshot you're going to see in this file is just a sample, And i implement the methodelagy that the screenshot contains on the whole dataset.

 ### Getting Started :
 --------------------
 1- Giving the columns more descriptive names to make it easier for me to understnad the data [With the help of Kaggle]